Real Talk: How often have you been asked in an interview or some sort of networking situation:

 You’ll learn how to flesh out your professional introduction, so that next time someone asks you what you do or what your professional background is, you know *exactly* what to say and how to say it.

 (Hint: your intro shouldn’t just help people understand what you do.
 It should give people a sense of who you are!)

-To sum it up: the first step in customizing your introduction is to build out the accordion-style version.
+The first step in customizing your introduction is to build out the accordion-style version.

 Meaning: The short, medium, and long versions of your most straightforward introduction.

-Next week, we’ll focus more on how to adapt it to different audiences, but for now, let’s flesh out your most expanded accordion-style introduction, so you can crop it from there.
+In Part II, we’ll focus more on how to adapt it to different audiences, but for now, let’s flesh out your most expanded accordion-style introduction, so you can crop it from there.

 Take action: elevate your elevator pitch for any audience using the steps below.